wildfly/quickstart/hibernate/README.md

 This quickstart demonstrates usage of Hibernate Session and Hibernate Validators.

-If you look at the pom.xml file in the root of the hibernate5 quickstart directory, you will see that the dependencies for the Hibernate modules have been added with the scope as `provided`.
+If you look at the pom.xml file in the root of the hibernate quickstart directory, you will see that the dependencies for the Hibernate modules have been added with the scope as `provided`.
 For example:

       <dependency>